TAKE A LOOK-Farnborough International Airshow

 For FACTBOX on orders and deals at the show please click on

-COMMERCIAL ORDERS > Leasing company CIT orders 10 Boeing 787-9 planes > Brazil's Azul to be launch customer for new Embraer E-195 > Boeing, Air Lease in 26-plane order for 777-300ER, 737 MAX > BOC Aviation orders 43 Airbus A320 planes > Intrepid Aviation orders six Boeing 777-300ER > UK's Monarch orders 30 Boeing 737 MAX 8 jets > Air Lease Corp becomes launch customer for Airbus A330neo > Embraer books strong deliveries, new U.S. order > China's Okay Airlines orders Boeing 737 planes > Nordic Aviation Capital orders up to 75 ATR planes > Lessor AerCap exercises options for 50 Airbus A320neo jets[ID:nL6N0PP2VZ} > Leasing firm Avolon strikes plane deal with Boeing > Bombardier's CSeries gets boost with new tentative orders > BA owner makes firm order for 20 Airbus A320neo jets > Sukhoi announces Superjet deal with Kazakhstan's Bek Air
+COMMERCIAL ORDERS > Hong Kong Aviation Capital firms up A320neo order > Qatar Airways finalises $19 bln Boeing 777X plane deal > Airbus sales chief expects Delta order for revamped A330 > China's Hainan Airlines plans to buy 50 Boeing planes > Air Mauritius orders 6 A350 aircraft in fleet revamp > Leasing company CIT orders 10 Boeing 787-9 planes > ASL signs as 1st buyer for up to 10 Lockheed freighters > Bombardier tops 500 deals for Q400 and for CSeries > Boeing finalises 2 orders for 787-9 planes with Israel's MG > Brazil's Azul to be launch customer for new Embraer E-195 > Japan's SMBC Aviation orders 115 Airbus A320 planes

-ENGINES > Emirates signs $13 bln service contract with GE > Safran says CFM wins $520 mln order from Air Lease Corp > Pratt: CSeries, F135 engine issues no sign of big problem > EasyJet picks CFM as engine supplier for new aircraft > GE expects to meet $30 bln air show target early > American Airlines picks CFM for $2.6 bln engine deal > Pratt & Whitney: CSeries fault is oil system seal issue
+ENGINES > Safran says 9 Air order for CFM engines worth $3.7 bln > Safran says Hainan Airlines engine deal to be worth $1.3bln > Rolls-Royce engines to power CIT's 15 Airbus A330neos > Emirates signs $13 bln service contract with GE > Pratt: CSeries, F135 engine issues no sign of big problem > EasyJet picks CFM as engine supplier for new aircraft > American Airlines picks CFM for $2.6 bln engine deal

-DEFENCE > Britain, France commit to joint combat drone plan > Raytheon sees foreign sales at 30 pct of total in 2014 > "Excessive" rubbing of engine blades caused F-35 failure > Eurofighter to get advanced radar contract by year end > Pentagon weighing options for missile defense > BAE Systems battles Lockheed for $10 bln F-16 upgrade work > Boeing may face higher than expected costs on KC-46 tanker > UK announces 1.1 bln stg investment in defence equipment {ID:nL6N0PP3K7] > U.S. Navy maintains grounding order for F-35 fighter jets > Boeing sees F/A-18 fighter line continuing through 2017 > Sikorsky sees delay in 1st Marine Corps helicopter flight > Engine fire triggers new turbulence for Lockheed's F-35 (Compiled by Mark Potter)
+DEFENCE > U.S. open to slower F/A-18 deliveries, but no extra cost > Britain, France commit to joint combat drone plan > Thales' British drone set for exports by 2015 - UK CEO > Norway, Australia deal could cut Joint Strike Missile costs > Raytheon sees foreign sales at 30 pct of total in 2014 > "Excessive" rubbing of engine blades caused F-35 failure > Eurofighter to get advanced radar contract by year end > Pentagon weighing options for missile defense > BAE Systems battles Lockheed for $10 bln F-16 upgrade work > Boeing may face higher than expected costs on KC-46 tanker > UK announces 1.1 bln stg investment in defence equipment {ID:nL6N0PP3K7] > Engine fire triggers new turbulence for Lockheed's F-35 (Compiled by Mark Potter)

 * Refinery's fuel production at least 50 pct capacity -trade